Table of Contents

 A higher level of SDRT or Stamp Duty at 1.5% must be paid if shares are transferred into some ‘depositary receipt schemes’ or ‘clearance services’ (where the transfer is not an integral part of an issue of share capital).

-This can occur when the shares are transferred to a service operated by a third party such as a bank – where they can then be traded free of Stamp Duty or SDRT.
+This can occur when the shares are transferred to a service operated by a third party, such as a bank, where they can then be traded free of Stamp Duty or SDRT.

-B. Capital Gains – selling shares
+2. Capital Gains – selling shares

 How to work out the gain

-- are given away as a gift (unless the recipient is the spouse or civil partner of the shareholder, or a charity);
+- are given away as a gift (unless the recipient is the spouse or civil partner of the shareholder, or a charity)

-- were inherited and the Inheritance Tax value is unknown;
+- were inherited and the Inheritance Tax value is unknown

-- were owned prior to April 1982; or
+- were owned prior to April 1982

-- were acquired through certain Employee Share Schemes.
+- were acquired through certain Employee Share Schemes

-If shares are gifted or sold by someone who claimed Gift Hold-Over Relief (see below), the amount that person paid for them should be used to work out the gain.
-If they were sold at undervalue, the amount paid for them should be used to work out the gain.
+If shares were gifted or sold to you by someone who claimed Gift Hold-Over Relief (see below), use the amount that they originally paid for the shares to calculate your gain.

 Deducting costs and applying reliefs